waggle-sensor/summer2020/Rick/WeatherNet_v2/README.md

 The new folders are stored in a new folder called data_clean.
 <br>

-## 4. Run tower data test within TowerDataTest T
+## 4. Run tower data test within TowerDataTest
 Run Scale_Train_Test.ipynb to create two .csv files: train_weather.csv and test_weather.csv.
 Then run test_tower_data.ipynb to train and test model to foreacast 15 minute future solar values.